 If your weight is just distributing differently because of a growth spurt, your thighs may not change much shape from diet alone.
-The best way to help with this is to keep them toned with exercises like squats and lunges.posted over 4 years ago
+The best way to help with this is to keep them toned with exercises like squats and lunges.posted about 5 years ago

 I agree with MurasakiNeko, but let me add this about excersise.

 When you think of it as excersise, it can be boring.
 Sometimes all you need to do is change how you look at it or even your approach.

 Personal example: I run longer when I run outside, but after about ten minutes on a treadmill I want to stop.

 Have you tried a sport?
 What’s great about sports is that you’re working towards a specific goal (winning) so your mind will be focused on that instead of on being tired.
 And even if you do lose the game, you will still be getting in shape, which is your primary goal for the long run anyways.

 If you don’t want to join an organized team or anything try getting your friends together to swim at the pool instead of just tanning, or play a game of Ultimate Frisbee.
 Anything to make it fun.

 thankyou so much—-i just enrolled myself into dancing classes and i start in about five weeks- hopefully that would get me back on track!posted about 5 years ago

 OMG, I totally forgot about dancing!
 But yeah, that’s another really good idea.posted about 5 years ago